michaelruocco/wso2-api-manager-client/README.md

 params.setProvider("api-provider")
 Api api = client.getApi(params);

-// you can use the API details to create some update parameters DefaultUpdateApiParams updateParams = new DefaultUpdateApiParams(api);
+// you can use the API details and a converter to create some update parameters ApiToUpdateApiParamsConverter converter = new ApiToUpdateApiParamsConverter();
+DefaultUpdateApiParams updateParams = converter.convert(api);
 updateParams.setDescription(updatedDescription);
 // swagger always needs to be set even if not updating due to a bug
 // with the update API